bocciakt/bocciakt/README.md

 Full Stack Developer
 --------------------

-I recently left my career as an Admissions Officer for higher education students at the graduate level to pursue my dream of being a software developer.
-I have embarked on a self-taught coding journey; it is exciting learning to grow into the well rounded full stack developer I know I can be!
+I recently left my career as an Admissions Officer for higher education students to pursue my dream of being a software developer.
+I have embarked on my coding journey; growing into the well rounded full stack developer I know I can be!

 *   🌍  I'm based in Hamilton, Canada
 *   ✉️  You can contact me at [kevin.boccia@outlook.com](mailto:kevin.boccia@outlook.com)